Space propaganda: Yuri Gagarin

 In the Soviet Union, being the first to reach space was seen as a great victory.
 Yuri Gagarin's 1961 flight into space was seen by many as another Sputnik moment.
 Khrushchev stated that Gagarin's flight was the "...greatest triumph of the immortal Lenin's ideas."
 Egypt's President Nasser stated the "gigantic scientific capabilities of the Soviet people and had no doubt that the launching of man into space will turn upside down not only many scientific views, but also many political and military trends".
 American newspapers characterized Soviet advancement as: "a psychological victory of the first magnitude"; "new evidence of Soviet superiority"; "cost the nation heavily in prestige"; "marred the political and psychological image of the country abroad"; "Neutral nations may come to believe the wave of the future is Russian."

+Gherman Titov

-Gherman Titov's flight into space was seen as a major accomplishment not only for the Soviet Union as a whole but the Premier himself and was boasted about in Pravda which stated that the Premier, "directs the development of the major technical projects in the country, and determines the basic directions of planned growth in cosmic science and technology.
+Gherman Titov's flight into space, being the second human to orbit Earth, was seen as a major accomplishment not only for the Soviet Union as a whole but the Premier himself and was boasted about in Pravda which stated that the Premier, "directs the development of the major technical projects in the country, and determines the basic directions of planned growth in cosmic science and technology.
 In his able proposals there is evidence again and again of his great conviction in the triumph of Soviet rocket technology."
 Khrushchev felt pressure to put money into missiles and space technology but diverted much of it towards self-serving political objectives.

-Another Soviet first was the flight of Valentina Tereshkova, the first woman in space.
-This was used as a major propaganda theme when she returned in time for the International Congress of Women.
-It was a symbol of the Soviet woman.
-Tereshkova went on a world tour as proof of the equality of the sexes in the Soviet Union and the "ever-growing superiority of the socialist order of society over capitalism altogether".